OllieJones/h264-interp-utils/README.md

 You may retrieve the number of remaining bits in your array with `const bitCount = bitstream.remaining`.
 Likewise, you may retrieve the number of bits already consumed with `const bitsUsed = bitstream.consumed`.

-For debugging convenience, `bitstream.peek16` shows, in a text string, the next 16 bits.
+For debugging convenience, the `bitstream.peek16` getter shows, in a text string, the next 16 bits.

 #### NALUStream